-One of our most frequent requests is a tea to stop indigestion.
+One of our most frequent requests is a tea to soothe indigestion.
 A healthy gut and digestive tract are hugely important to our overall health.
 In fact Hippocrates, a wise man considered the father of modern medicine, said that all disease begins in the gut.
 While it may not be true for all diseases and ailments, 2000 years later his knowledge of how intrinsically important gut health is has held up.

 Obviously a healthy diet and lifestyle play a huge part in good digestion, and if like us you are a tea lover you will be relieved that tea can be an enjoyable part of this!
 So we’ve put together this blog as a guide to the different tasty and healthful options we have available.